 As part of our ongoing operations, we enter into contractual arrangements that obligate us to make future cash payments.
 These obligations impact our liquidity and capital resource needs.
-Our estimated future obligations consist of long-term debt obligations, interest on debt obligations, derivative liabilities, purchase obligations, and leases as of January 1, 2024.
+Our estimated future obligations consist of long-term debt obligations, interest on debt obligations, derivative liabilities, purchase obligations, and leases.

-A summary of our long-term debt obligations as of January 1, 2024 is included in Note 7 of the Notes to Consolidated Financial Statements included in this Report.
+A summary of our long-term debt obligations as of December 30, 2024 is included in Part II, Item 8, Note 8, Long-term Debt and Letters of Credit, of the Notes to Consolidated Financial Statements included in this Report.

-Our aggregate interest on debt obligations as of January 1, 2024 amounted to \$310.1 million, which are expected to be settled as follows: \$53.8 million within 1 year, \$106.8 million within 1-3 years, \$103.3 million within 4-5 years, and \$46.2 million after 5 years.
-For debt obligations based on variable rates, interest rates used are as of January 1, 2024.
+Our aggregate interest on debt obligations as of December 30, 2024 amounted to \$226.0 million, which are expected to be settled as follows: \$47.6 million within 1 year, \$94.9 million within 1-3 years, \$74.7 million within 4-5 years, and \$8.8 million after 5 years.
+For debt obligations based on variable rates, interest rates used are as of December 30, 2024.

-As of January 1, 2024, \$0.3 million of our derivative liabilities are expected to be settled within one year and \$1.5 million of our derivative liabilities are expected to be settled within 1-3 years.
+As of December 30, 2024, \$0.7 million of our derivative liabilities are expected to be settled within one year.